 With gyms and fitness studios opening and closing throughout the year, it’s been a challenging time for the fitness industry.
-Home fitness has become an integral part of many people’s lives.
+Home fitness has become an integral part of many people’s lives with many people opting for some creative home gym ideas.
 While some people can’t wait to hit the gym again, home fitness can play a massive role in daily movement.
 It removes a lot of obstacles, like travel, cost, and weather.

 7 Fitness Trends to Watch Out for in 2021

 Although 2020 has been a year full of changes, it’s exciting to look to the future.
 With a vaccine on the horizon in the near future, the fitness industry will continue to experience the effects of the pandemic.
 Here are seven fitness trends to watch out for in 2021.

 It will come as no surprise that home fitness will continue to grow.
 As digital fitness options expand even more, we’re going to see home workouts become the norm.
 Although they likely won’t replace gyms, more people want to find ways to work out at home and fit exercise around their schedule.
 This means creating a space at home for exercise where you can consistently workout and see results.
 Whether it’s a garage gym or purpose-built outdoor gym, home fitness is set to be big for 2021 with a big emphasis on the importance of a personal workout space.